 The divorce and family law attorneys of Jacobs Berger take pride in helping local clients navigate the waters of divorce in Morris County towns and across all of Northern New Jersey.
 Our attorneys work to lessen the financial and emotional stressors of divorce while protecting your legal rights.
 We view each divorce case as an opportunity to provide the building blocks for our clients’ and their families’ new life.

-Call our office today to speak to a qualified and experienced divorce attorney in a confidential and comprehensive case assessment regarding your individual needs and concerns when it comes to your divorce.
+Call our office today to speak to a qualified and experienced divorce attorney in a strategic planning session regarding your individual needs and concerns when it comes to your divorce.

 The Importance of Speaking to a Divorce Attorney